lanasak/Stage_FlowFactor/opa-gatekeeper/README.md

 ## Usage

 ### kustomize
-Install some or all of the templates alongside your own contraints [kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/)  install some or all of the templates alongside your own contraints.
+Install some or all of the templates alongside your own contraints [kustomize](https://kubectl.docs.kubernetes.io/installation/kustomize/).

  Install everything with  `kubectl apply -k .`.